Cape town, south africa.

 Continue your journey to Boulder’s Beach in Simon’s Town to visit the charming colony of endangered African penguins.
 This is one of the few places in the world where you can get this close to them in the wild.

-Pro-Tip: There are two ways to see the penguins.
+Pro Tip: There are two ways to see the penguins.
 Most visitors head to the main boardwalk entrance, where you’ll view them from above.

 But if you want to get down on the sand and possibly swim near them, walk about 5–10 minutes to the second entrance at Seaforth Beach or Boulders Beach South Entrance.
 From there, you’ll access the same stretch of coastline but with direct beach access.
 You may need to climb over a few rocks to reach the area where the penguins hang out, so wear appropriate shoes!